digital-science/dimensions-network-gen/README.md

-### Output visualizations
+## Output visualizations

-These are addded to the folder `user-outputs` which is automatically created after running an extraction.
+Generated visualizations get added to the folder `user-outputs`, which is automatically created after running an extraction.

 The folder contains a static website consisting of HTML, JS and JSON assets.
 The website uses relative links hence it can be published on web server *as is*.
 For example, see the `/docs` folder in this repository, which is viewable at https://digital-science.github.io/dimensions-network-gen/index.html.